learnwell/learnwell.github.io/_posts/2016-04-01-leverage-github-when-stuck.md

 ---

 layout: postMod1
-title: Leverage GitHub when stuc
+title: Use GitHub when new frameworks don't document what you need
 last_modified_at: April 6, 2016
 tags: [angular, angular7]